ken-power/SensorFusionND-Lidar-ObstacleDetection/README.md

 # Sensor Fusion: Using LIDAR for Object Detection
 Ken Power, December 2020

-The goal of this project is to use Lidar to detect car and trucks on a narrow street.
+The goal of this project is to use Lidar to detect traffic, including cars and trucks, and other obstacles (e.g., poles, traffic signs) on a narrow street.
 The detection pipeline implements filtering, segmentation, clustering, and bounding boxes.
 Also the segmentation and clustering methods are created from scratch, rather than using PCL's built-in functions.
 The code places bounding boxes around all obstacles on the road.

 The finished result is shown in the animated GIF below, with a reference image on the left and my implementation on the right.